 If you have created a team and invited others to join you, you need to lead by example.
 I usually compare a team to a house, where you work together with others.
 You need to make your house is “cozy” so that people like being there.
 Set some house rules.
 Here are some examples:

 Our “Teams house rules” tab within Teams

-Click here to download the sample text on Microsoft Teams House Rules that you can use for your organization.
+Click here to learn more and download a sample text on Microsoft Teams House Rules that you can use for your organization.

 a.
 Be active and engaged

 No one likes a “quiet and empty” house.
 Make sure to engage as much as possible.
 I always write a “Weekly update” that I post in our “General” channel where I share the things that we have going on that week.
 Encourage people to share by sharing yourself!